c-atagec/myblog/content/blog/loading-local-fonts-with-vue-cli-4.md

 ## Folder Structure of the Project
-After our application is alive and running, we can now create subfolders (under the assets folder) for font and styling files.
+After our application is alive and running, we can now create subfolders ( under the assets folder ) for font and styling files.

 ![folder-structure](/images/vue-cli-4-fonts/vue-cli-folder.png)

-## Importing local fonts into scss file
+## Importing Local Fonts Into scss File
-To use our fonts we are using @font-face [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule).
+To load our fonts we are using @font-face [at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/At-rule).

 `fonts.scss`
 {{< highlight css >}}